It’s not too late to enrol!

 The college has clearly established structures, policies and procedures and monitoring arrangements in place with regard to Equality, Diversity and Inclusion (EDI).
 An Action Plan is in place and monitored regularly by the EDI Coordinator and the EDI steering Group.

-As part of the Leaders in Diversity Action Plan, the EDI Coordinator has worked with the Procurement Team to ensure that all our suppliers and contractors understand what is expected from them with regard to EDI in their workplaces.
+The EDI Coordinator has worked with the Procurement Team to ensure that all our suppliers and contractors understand what is expected from them with regard to EDI in their workplaces.
 Every supplier has been required to either have their own EDI policy or use ours.
 In addition, we have stated in our paperwork that we will not knowingly do business with any company that uses Modern Day Slavery or trafficking in its supply chain.

 The Equality Duty covers the following protected characteristics: